zgock999/Zonos-Ja/CONDITIONING_README.md

   - **max_val:** `400`
   - **uncond_type:** `learned`
 - **Description:**
   Specifies the standard deviation of the pitch of the output audio.
 Wider variations of pitch tend to be more correlated with expressive speech.
 Good values are from 20-45 for normal speech and 60-150 for expressive speech.
-Higher than that generally tends to be crazier samples.
+Higher than that generally tend to be crazier samples.
 ---
 ### speaking_rate
 - **Type:** `FourierConditioner`